August 22, 2013

 - Judging criteria includes craftsmanship, structural design, kite flight and handling, and visual appeal.

-- Each event (except Smallest Kite) will include four competitor levels: APPRENTICE, JOURNEYMAN, & MASTERS.
+- Each event (except Smallest Kite) will include three competitor levels: APPRENTICE, JOURNEYMAN, & MASTERS.
 A questionnaire form will be available to determine each competitor’s skill level.
 Fliers may choose to compete at higher skill level than the questionnaire determines.

 - Pre-registration will be open for three hours on Wednesday afternoon.
 Listen for announcements.